donkeyclip/motorcortex-clip-starter/README.md

 - pre-configured eslint and babel
 - a "clip" folder in order for you to use to define your Clip and Incidents.
 The folder contains the `clip.js` file which is just a starting point for your Clip.
-- a "demo" folder which is there just for the needs of viewing, debugging and creating your Clip through DCode.
+- a "demo" folder that is there just for the needs of viewing, debugging and creating your Clip through DCode.

 ## How to use